Dynamic Movement Intervention (DMI)

 Functional movements – improving actions and skills that lead to attaining milestones such as rolling, sitting, standing, walking

-How Does Dynamic Movement Integration (DMI) Work?
+How Does Dynamic Movement Intervention (DMI) Work?

-After a brief assessment, the therapist will identify areas of potential growth, which will guide treatment.
+After a brief assessment, the pediatric physiotherapist will identify areas of potential growth, which will guide treatment.
 The therapist will manipulate the child to encourage novel movements in a more typical pattern.
 Exercises are repeated until these movements become automatic, which results in improved balance and function.
 Exercises are conducted on a tabletop or the floor based on the child’s abilities.
 Exercises involve movement against gravity, progressively more challenging support, provocation of desired movements, postural and strength challenges.
 DMI can also be done on a Full-Body Vibration device, as well as in combination with NMES.

 Regardless of level of cognition and extent of neurological deficit or damage, affected children benefit from DMI motor intervention as it pertains to stimulating neuroplasticity in the developing brain.